pestphp/docs/test-coverage.md

 ---

 In this chapter, we discussed test coverage and its ability to aid in determining the percentage of your application that is actually tested.
-In the following chapter, we will dive into Pest's custom helpers: [Custom Helpers](/docs/custom-helpers)
+In the following chapter, we will dive into Pest's Type Coverage Plugin: [Type Coverage](/docs/type-coverage)